-The Alternative Fuels Incentive Grant Program (AFIG) is provided through the Pennsylvania Department of Environmental Protect.
-This competitive grant program provides up to \$100,000 for each vehicle proposed for the project (depending on vehicle type) and caps at \$300,000 per year for each organization.
+The Alternative Fuels Incentive Grant Program (AFIG) is provided through the Pennsylvania Department of Environmental Protection.
+This competitive grant program provides up to \$3 million in funding to school districts, municipalities, nonprofit organizations, and businesses in Pennsylvania that want to transition to cleaner fuel transportation.
 Grant application periods run each year, and more information can be found here.

 Driving PA Forward is another state-funded opportunity that focuses on promoting better air quality.
-One rebate offered through this program is the Truck & Bus Fleet Grant Program, which provides up to \$1,500,000 for the replacement of diesel buses and trucks from 2009 or older for fleets of 6 or more.
-The rebate for electric replacements is higher, however the replacement vehicle can be of any vehicle type.
+One rebate offered through this program is the Truck & Bus Fleet Grant Program, which provides up to \$16 million for the replacement of diesel buses and trucks from 2009 or older for fleets of six or more.
+The rebate for electric replacements is higher, but the replacement can be of any vehicle type.